Mjavan/DeepTwoSampleTest-GradCAM/README.md

 ## Results
  - Visualizations will be stored in the `results/ folder` (you can set this up in your code).
- - Heatmaps will show differences between two groups in test based on GradCAM.
+ - Heatmaps will show differences between two groups in test set based on GradCAM.